lokicik/eyedoro/README.md

+I just saw lookaway.app is $20.
+I thought that was veeeery overpriced.
+So I've decided to build this:

 # 👁️ Eye Doro - Desktop Eye Health App

 A beautiful desktop application built with Electron that helps protect your eyes by enforcing regular breaks from screen time.